We’ve all been there before.

 The same concept applies here.

 To determine how much insulin to take, wake up, record blood sugar values at 30 and 60-minute intervals, and record this for a few days (or use CGM data if you have it).
-Then, you can use your insulin to carb ratio to determine a correction bolus.
+Then, you can use your insulin-to-carb ratio to determine a correction bolus.

 2) Increase your basal rate around your wake up time